Lakeland Industries (FRA:LLI) Piotroski F-Score: 3 (As of Jun. 24, 2026) — 40% Below Median

 Lakeland Industries Business Description

 Lakeland Industries Inc manufactures and sells safety garments and accessories for the industrial protective clothing market.
 Its product segments include Disposables, Chemicals, Fire, Gloves, High Visibility, High-Performance Wear, and Wovens.
 Its customers include integrated oil, chemical/petrochemical, utilities, automobile, steel, glass, construction, smelting, munition plants, janitorial, pharmaceutical, and mortuaries, as well as scientific and medical laboratories.
-Its geographical segments include the United States, Latin America, Canada, Asia, Mexico, Europe (United Kingdom), and Other Foreign.
+Its geographical segments include the United States, Latin America, Canada, Asia, Mexico, Europe, and Other Foreign.
+It generates the majority of its revenue from the United States.